bbc/bbc-vamp-plugins/README.md

 #### Documentation

-To generate the documentation, install [Doxygen](http://www.doxygen.org) and run the following command.
+To generate the documentation, install [Doxygen](http://www.doxygen.org) and run the following command from the src folder.
 The documents will appear in doc/html/index.html

-    doxygen bbc-vamp-plugins.doxyfile
+    doxygen ../bbc-vamp-plugins.doxyfile

 ## Usage